Soft Target Hardening: Protecting People from Attack

 - Assesses the attractiveness of soft target threats presented by foreign and domestic terror groups and drug trafficking organizations

 - Analyzes the unique vulnerabilities of churches, schools, hospitals, malls, sporting and recreational events, and other soft targets

 - Gives an overview of soft target hardening tactics from global hotspots, including first-person accounts and photographs

 - Introduces the concept of effects-based hardening, derived from the military model of effects-based operations

 - Discusses emerging soft target challenges such as insider threats, kidnapping, and use of human shields

 - Evaluates the likelihood of the use of weapons of mass destruction against civilian-centric venues

-This new book is a must read for those who secure, own, and operate soft target facilities, and for citizens who want to protect themselves and their families from attack.
+This book is a must read for those who secure, own, and operate soft target facilities, and for citizens who want to protect themselves and their families from attack.